reshshah/data-science-portfolio/README.md

 # Applied ML & Analytics Tools

 Self-contained tools built from real marketing, growth, and experimentation problems in retail.
-Each one solves a specific decision a marketing or growth team faces — not a Kaggle exercise.
+Each one solves a specific decision a marketing or growth team faces.

-> Looking for production ML systems work?
-See my flagship project: [AgentOps — Multi-Agent Churn Prediction](https://github.com/reshshah/agentops-churn-prediction)

 ---